-Corporate Volunteering - strategically promoting volunteering
+Corporate Volunteering - Strategically promoting volunteering

-Corporate Volunteering is a win-win situation:
+Corporate Volunteering is a win-win situation for everyone:

 A win-win-win situation!

-- Should corporate volunteering be actively integrated into the corporate strategy?
+- Should Corporate Volunteering be actively integrated into the corporate strategy?

 If you want to actively integrate Corporate Volunteering into your corporate strategy, you need a concept.
 This concept should answer the following questions:

-- Which instruments and formats are best suited for corporate volunteering?
+- Which instruments and formats are best suited for Corporate Volunteering?

-- How do you prepare employees for corporate volunteering assignments and how do you accompany such assignments?
+- How do you prepare employees for Corporate Volunteering assignments and how do you accompany such assignments?

-- How can corporate volunteering measures be communicated appropriately?
+- How can Corporate Volunteering measures be communicated appropriately?

-- How can you tell whether a corporate volunteering measure is successful?
+- How can you tell whether a Corporate Volunteering measure is successful?

 Guide: Corporate Volunteering in practice

-From the content:
+From the contents:

 - Corporate Volunteering - what is it good for?